maptiler/tileserver-php/README.md

 -------------------------------

 With intention, in this moment the project supports only:
-- Mercator tiles (a la OpenStreetMap) and Geodetic tiles (WGS84 unprojected) with known and described tiling scheme.
-- All tiles must be 256x256 pixels.
 - We enforce and require XYZ (top-left origin) tiling schema (even for TMS).

 Password protection